Patch Pocket Overshirt Women

 - Yak khullu: This overshirt was made using the khullu of 9 yak.
 Khullu is the ultra-fine, downy undercoat that keeps yak insulated during harsh Tibetan winters.
 Each summer, the yak naturally shed this down, which is then carefully collected by hand.

-- Artisans & Processes: A team of 17 artisans handmade this jacket at Norlha Atelier.
+- Artisans & Processes: A team of 17 artisans handmade this scarf at Norlha Atelier.
 During its production, it went through 15 highly specialised processes.

 - Shipping: All orders are packed with care and shipped from our atelier on the Tibetan Plateau.